52North/GeologicToolbox/README.md

 ## Support and Contact
 If you encounter any issues with the software or if you would like to see certain functionality added, let us know at:
+- Benno Schmidt, Bochum University of Applied Sciences, Geovisualization Lab (benno.schmidt@hs-bochum.de)
 - Johannes Ruban, Bochum University of Applied Sciences, Department of Geodesy (johannes.ruban@hs-bochum.de)
-- Benno Schmidt, Bochum University of Applied Sciences, Geovisualization Lab (benno.schmidt@hs-bochum.de)
-- Holger Lipke, ESRI Deutschland GmmbH (h.lipke@esri.de)
+- Holger Lipke, ESRI Deutschland GmbH (h.lipke@esri.de)